gordon-cs/gordon-360-api/README.md

 #### 500 Server Error when updating Activity Images

 This is usually a folder permissions problem.
-The Json site runs as cct.service@gordon.edu.
+The Json site runs as the user cct.service@gordon.edu.
 To solve this issue, edit the permissions to allow the cct.service@gordon.edu user to edit the `browseable` folder.
 The folder is located in the Api site folder (either 360Api or 360ApiTrain, depending on which is having the problem).

 Note that the permissions are reset everytime a new `browseable` folder is created.
 This should not usually happen because the deployment scripts don't touch the `browseable` folder.
 However, in the case that you delete the old `browseable` folder and put a new one in, make sure to also edit the permissions.

 #### 500 Server errors appear all of a sudden, even when nothing has changed in the code base.

-At this point, I think we eleminiated most code base problems.
-Potential code base errors will be throwing custom exceptions that will tell you more about what is wrong.
-If it is a plain 500 error though, the problem might be a database one.
+At this point, I think we eleminiated most c#-related problems.
+Potential c#-related errors will be throwing custom exceptions that will tell you more about what is wrong.
+If you do get plain 500 error though, the problem might be a database one.
 Check:
 - That the ACT_INFO and ACT_CLUB_DEF tables are in sync.
 - That the stored procedures return exactly what the models expect.
 - That the views are up.
 Sometimes CTS unexpectedly does maintainance.
 Try running simple select statements against the Views.

+#### 404 Not Found when trying to access the `/token` endpoint:

+This error will only pop up when you are testing the server directly by running it with visual studio.
+When you run the gordon360 server from visual studio it automatically "hosts" it on `localhost:3000`.
+By default, the server doesn't accept non-HTTPS (anything not on port 443) connections.
+There are two solutions:
+- Change Visual studio settings to run on `localhost:443` by default.
+I tried this a bit, but didn't get very far.
+I don't think it is that hard though, I just didn't have the motivation to continue.
+- Allow non-HTTPS connections by commenting out some code.
+This is what I did.
+DON'T FORGET TO REMMOVE THE COMMENT SYMBOLS AFTER YOU FINISH THOUGH.
+    - The code that restricts non-HTTPS connections is located under the `Startup.cs` file.
+Look for the "#if DEBUG" and "#endif" code-blocks.
+Comment both out.